superfly/docs/machines/run.html.md

 If you define more than one service on the Machine, and also use one or both of these flags, it applies to both the services in the Machine config.

-## Set the Machine restart policy
+## Set a restart policy on process exit

-A Machine's [restart policy](/docs/machines/guides-examples/machine-restart-policy/]) defines whether and how flyd restarts a Machine after its main process exits.
+A Machine's [restart policy](/docs/machines/guides-examples/machine-restart-policy/]) defines whether and how flyd restarts a Machine after its main process exits, before allowing it to reach the `stopped` state.
+You may want a Machine to try to restart after a crash, for example.

+This policy does not apply when a Machine is stopped from outside, such as when you use the [fly machine stop](/docs/flyctl/machine-stop) command.

 Set it using the `--restart` option.
 Options are `no`, `always`, and `on-fail`; the default for a Machine created using `fly machine run` is `always`.

 ## Remove the Machine when it exits